sirisian/ecmascript-types/decoratorreplacement.md

 So a JavaScript token stream is **parse-informed**, not purely lexical, in a way Rust's is not.
 Two consequences:

-- **Incoming** tokens are unambiguous, because the engine resolved the goal symbol when it produced them.
+- **Incoming** tokens are unambiguous *where the decorated region is ECMAScript*, because the engine resolved the goal symbol when it produced them.
+That qualifier is load-bearing and was missing here; see below.
 - **Outgoing** tokens are the problem.
 A macro emitting `/` must say which it means, or the engine must re-derive it — and re-deriving means re-parsing the output, which is the cost tokens were meant to avoid.